 You can get good, very good but not great coffee with Keurig K Cups and Nespresso capsules for that matter.

-The winner here if a drip machine.
+The winner here is a drip machine.
 Keep in mind it does not have the convenience of a Keurig or the ability to make gourmet coffee for yourself or guests.

 Keurig Coffee Machine Pros

-To properly weigh up if a Keurig is worth it or not you need consider the pros and cons.
+To properly weigh up if a Keurig is worth it or not, you need to consider the pros and cons.
 Let’s start with the pros:

 - 1. Keurigs are very convenient and easy to use.